getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/integration-platform/index.md

 #### Auth Tokens

-Sentry's Integration Platform uses Auth Tokens, which are a similar concept to Access Tokens.
+Auth Tokens are what the Integration Platform calls tokens.
+Access Tokens are the generalized name used when describing OAuth systems, but they are the same thing (opposed to similar concepts).
+Auth Tokens are passed using an auth header and are used to authenticate as a user account with the API.

 **Token Exchange**